 Because of the Center for Social Concern’s history of outreach to Baltimore through student volunteer efforts, the Center for Social Concern is uniquely positioned to bridge the gap between campus and community.
-Contact Gia Grier McGinnis, Associate Director at the Center for Social Concern, who would be happy to work with you to find the perfect community partner.
+Contact Shawntay Stocks, Assistant Director of Engaged Scholarship at the Center for Social Concern, who would be happy to work with you to find the perfect community partner.
 In order for a Community-Based Learning course to be successful, a strong community partner is needed.
 It is this organization that will guide students’ work in the community when the course instructor is not present.
 Community partners are often schools, government agencies, or registered nonprofit organizations such as a museum, neighborhood center, advocacy group, or service provider.

 I am Interested.
 Now What?